-Coach’s professional experience has been dedicated to environmental sustainability, efficiency and conservation.
-Since joining Rodale Institute in December 2010, he has brought heritage livestock back to Rodale Institute’s 333-acre farm, expanded and enhanced Rodale Institute’s research efforts, as well as launched “Your 2 Cents,” a national campaign to support and promote new organic farmers.
+Coach has expanded research efforts at Rodale Institute to explore the connection between soil, food and health.
+He brought heritage livestock back to Rodale Institute’s 333-acre farm, created a Honeybee Conservancy to train and steward backyard bee keepers, and launched “Your 2 Cents,” a national campaign to support and promote new organic farmers.

 Jeff Moyer is an expert in organic crop production systems including weed management, cover crops, crop rotations, equipment modification and use, and facilities design.
 He has helped countless farmers make the transition from conventional, chemical-based farming to organic or sustainable methods.